iubh/DLMDSAS01/Tutorials/2025-04-Visualizations-tools.md

 	* E.g. for 1d-data: Box-and-whiskers, Violin Plot, KDE Curves, see Coursebook
 	* e.g. ObservableHQ showcases a lot, a science that keeps innovating
 * Dependency between numbers often of interest:
-	* Scatter with regression, multiple scatters, 2d-histograms (coursebooks)
+	* Scatter with regression, multiple scatters, 2d-histograms (coursebook)
 	* Confusion matrices, ...
 	* Eikosograms (e.g. [NZ census at school](https://new.censusatschool.org.nz/resource/interactive-visualizations-for-conditional-probability/))
 * Surprises come in the datasets as well so as to debunk a lot of the false beliefs, e.g. the dino dataset